idiap/facereclib/doc/experiments.rst

 Recognition algorithms
 ~~~~~~~~~~~~~~~~~~~~~~
-There are also a variety of recognition algorithms implemented in the |project|.
+There are also a variety of recognition algorithms implemented in the FaceRecLib.
 All face recognition algorithms are based on the `facereclib.tools.Tool <file:../facereclib/tools/Tool.py>`_ base class.
 This base class has parameters that some of the algorithms listed below share.
 These parameters mainly deal with how to compute a single score when more than one feature is provided for the model or for the probe: